 - Kyrle's disease (hyperkeratosis follicularis et parafollicularis in cutem penetrans)

 - Hirsutism (diabeticorum)

-- Diabetic nephropathy with dermatological complications of a potentially occurring superimposed chronic kidney disease (especially in terminal renal failure).
+- Diabetic nephropathy with dermatological complications of potentially occurring superimposed chronic kidney disease (especially in end-stage renal failure).

 - Allergic reactions

 - Alcohol-induced flushing phenomena under sulfonylureas.

 - Allergic reactions (5-10%)

 - Insulin-induced lipatrophy (14%)

 - Lipomatoses ( lipomatosis, benign symmetric)

 Occurrence/EpidemiologyThis section has been translated automatically.

 Prevalence of diabetes mellitus: 6% of the population.
 About one third of all diabetics develop skin symptoms during the course of the disease.

 It has been proven that diabetes mellitus on the one hand directly damages increased pathological glucose concentrations, on the other hand indirectly, by forming "advanced glycation end-products(AGEs)".
 AGEs are formed in a non-enzymatic reaction (glycation) of glucose and proteins, lipids and nucleic acid AGEs.
 They induce negative effects on almost all cell systems.
 Pathological glucose concentrations inhibit the proliferation, migration and protein biosynthesis of keratinocytes and fibroblasts.
 In endothelial cells they induce apoptosis and inhibit nitric oxide synthase (NOS) and thus NO synthesis.
 This leads to a reduced vasodilation in vivo.
 Pathological glucose concentrations suppress chemotaxis and phagocytosis of cell types of the innate immune defence.